 - A serial communications program, such as MTTTY serial terminal provided on our website.

-- Virtual serial port software, such as NetBurners Virtual COM Port Driver provided in our website.
+- Virtual serial port software, such as NetBurner’s Virtual COM Port Driver provided on our website.
+(License Terms)

 - One serial to USB converter dongle, such those made by Sabrent for sale here.

 - A Serial to Ethernet adapter.
 Any of NetBurner’s serial to ethernet solutions will work.